What’s the Difference Between Corporation and Incorporation?

 When you incorporate your business, you are creating a separate legal entity.
 But, most importantly, you are taking a huge step to separate your personal assets and protect them from any financial or legal risk your business could encounter.

 Different business entities are suitable for incorporation, such as an LLC, a C-corp, or an S-corp.
-You can check out their legal and financial technicalities, pros, and cons by reading Advantages and Disadvantages of Different Company Structures.
+You can check out their, pros, and cons by reading: "The Essential Guide to Types of Business Ownership: From Startup to Established".

 Incorporating your entity is a good idea if your business expands and you want to establish a set of responsibilities for shareholders and business owners.
 Shareholders will receive a fraction of the company's profits in dividends, but they'll also be entitled to pay their shares annually.
 This role is different from the one taken over by the company's owner or directors, that will be held accountable for day-to-day activities.
 In both cases, shareholders and owners will not be subjected to personal liability (except fraud cases).